 The Domestic Hair Straightener

 During the era of the hippie movement, long straight locks were a must.
 Break out the ironing board and get to work.
 Lay those locks where the shirts usually land, cover, and iron!
 The biggest challenge was avoiding the first degree burns on your neck if you didn’t have a friend to help.

-The moral of this walk-through time of reflecting on what we subjected ourselves to in the past is this: the next time some trend hits the market that doesn’t work for you, don’t do it!
+The moral of this walk through time and reflection upon what we subjected ourselves to in the past is this: the next time some trend hits the market that doesn’t work for you, don’t do it!
 If it looks ugly on you, don’t wear it!
 If it’s painful, don’t use it!
 If it contains questionable poison, throw it away!
 If it doesn’t provide the miracle results it promises, don’t buy it!

 Become liberated ladies!
 Your real beauty will not be discovered in all these products, promises, or packages.
 Real beauty is found in your strength!

-Don’t miss this episode of our podcast, we discuss more crazy beauty regimens of the past but also what really makes a woman beautiful: What Makes a Woman Beautiful (Might Surprise You) – 043.
+Don’t miss this episode of our podcast where we discuss more crazy beauty regimens of the past but also what really makes a woman beautiful: What Makes a Woman Beautiful (Might Surprise You) – 043!